DiligentGraphics/DiligentSamples/Tutorials/Tutorial06_Multithreading/readme.md

 ```

 When resources are explicitly transitioned to correct states, the engine does not need to check
-the states at every draw command which greately reduces the overhead.
+the states at every draw command which greatly reduces the overhead.

 ## Multithreaded Rendering